-The Group incurred exceptional costs in the current and prior financial year relating to the Covid-19 pandemic.
-These costs include the increased cost of temporarily buying raw materials from auxiliary markets to ensure continuity of supply of key components which were in constraint due to supply chain issues caused by the pandemic.
-In addition this includes the costs of employees during periods of furlough.
+In the prior year, restructuring costs were also incurred as a result of headcount reduction.
+The Group incurred exceptional costs in the current and prior financial year relating to the COVID-19 pandemic.
+These costs include the increased cost of temporarily buying inventory from auxiliary markets to ensure continuity of supply of key components which were in constraint due to supply chain issues caused by the pandemic.
+In addition, the group terminated a contract with a customer affected by ongoing issues following the pandemic.